DripEmail/drip-woocommerce/readme.txt

 === Do you offer support?
 How do I contact them? ===

-Our support team is available via email between 9 am - 5 pm CT Monday through Friday at support@drip.com.
-We offer live chat during that time for customers on the $99/mo+ plan.
+Our Support Team is available via email between 9 am - 5 pm CST and 8 am - 8 pm CET Monday through Friday at support@drip.com.
+We offer live chat during these times for customers on the $99/mo+ plan.

 === Are there technical requirements for the plugin? ===